 Start from the Middle

 You may be stuck because you cannot deal with this particular part or scene at the moment.
 It is ok, some of them take much more effort and labor to complete.
 What is the solution?
 Just go to the next section.

 This one will not go anywhere, you can finish it later.

-And the same works for any type of text, whether it is an article, blog post, or a fiction story.
-Create a plan of what you’ll address or what happens with characters.
+And the same works for any type of text, whether it is an article, blog post, or fiction story.
+Create a plan of what you’ll address or what happens with the characters.
+At least start with an outline skeleton.
 And if you cannot do one part, start with the middle one or even with the last one.

 No rule says you need to write in chronological order.

 You’ll feel better as you go along and be more confident to come back and do the complicated part.